bzigterman/bzigterman.github.io/projects/weather.md

 - 68°
 - Overcast
-- 95% humidity
+- 97% humidity
-- 7 mph wind
+- 8 mph wind
-- 92% cloud cover
+- 91% cloud cover
 - 29 AQI 🟩
 - 0.08 inches of rain in the past 24 hours
+- 0.01 inches of rain expected in the next 48 hours

 <noscript>
 <h3>Outlook</h3>